 Tables 2 in Attachments 1 and 2 will serve the three Sectors to avoid overlap and to liaise their reports only to the relevant interested groups in other Sectors.
 We are inviting any suggestions that would improve the collaboration and cooperation between the ITU Sectors, and invite you to inform us on any overlaps or possible duplication of works.

+The most updated ITU inter-Sector coordination on mapping appears in the mapping tables, maintained by the Inter-Sector Coordination Group (ISCG).

 We are looking forward to receiving your feedback.

 Attachments: 2